Deadman Pass in Oregon: The Treacherous Ascent and Descent of Interstate 84

 How long is the road to Deadman Pass in Oregon?

-The road to the pass, also known as Cabbage Hill or Emigrant Hill, is totally paved.
+The road to the summit, also known as Cabbage Hill or Emigrant Hill, is totally paved.
 It’s called Interstate 84, known as the Vietnam Veterans Memorial Highway.
 The pass road is 84km (52.2 miles) long, running northwest-southwest from Pendleton (the county seat of Umatilla County) to La Grande (in Union County).